Covid 19 Safety

 Luggage on Tour

 Your luggage should not exceed 20kgs (44lbs).
-One large suitcase/ rucksack and one small hand luggage/rucksack is acceptable.
+One large suitcase/ rucksack and one small hand luggage/rucksack are acceptable.

 Clothing and Toilet